sciZer0/7/v/README.md

 2. transactions without Gas are automatically ordered with a random number algorithm.

 If the total amount of all transactions, received but yet not executed, is bigger than the maximum block size (20,000 transactions) – the remaining transactions will participate in competition during the next slot, according to the same order described above.

+This approach makes an unfair extracting of value by miners (so-called MEV) more difficult.

 # Decreasing Circulating Supply